andyhyun/inint/README.md

 # ININT
-ININT is a minimal programming language, with an interpreter written in Python.
+ININT is a minimal, dynamically typed programming language, with an interpreter written in Python.

 # Grammar
 The grammar rules for ININT are (roughly):